USGS-R/training-curriculum/content/r-package-dev/Defensive_Programming.md

 Fail informatively
 ------------------

-When your function is about to fail and retries won't help, the most important thing you can do is communicate to the user about what went wrong.
+When your function is about to fail and retries won't help, the most important thing you can do is communicate clearly to the user about what went wrong.
 Your time is well spent on crafting informative error messages that explain what's wrong and what the user can do right now to fix the problem.
 Consider these alternatives:

 ``` r
 quick_and_dirty <- function(dat, status) {